vitejs/vite/docs/guide/dep-pre-bundling.md

     ```js
     // works as expected
-    import React { useState } from 'react
+    import React, { useState } from 'react'
     ```

 2. It converts ESM dependencies with many internal modules into a single module to improve subsequent page load performance.